-Do fermented cruciferous vegetables like sauerkraut hurt the thyroid?
+Do fermented cruciferous vegetables like sauerkraut and kimchi hurt the thyroid?
 Does fermenting reduce goitrogens? –asks Angel S.

 You see, many recognize that cruciferous veggies such as broccoli, cauliflower, and cabbage contain goitrogens — which at the least increase the body’s need for iodine or at the worst, damage the thyroid.